failedreality/100-days-of-code/log.md

 **Twitter Post:**  D5 Still learning methods and dictionaries and just a hint of classes, which tomorrow will dive more into during the class.
 My head is still above water so I'm not drowning yet...  #100DaysOfCode

+### Day 6: January 02, 2018

+**Today's Progress**: More about classes and importing them in to the main code file.
+Then within the classes learned more about filters and using lambda.
+Also learned how to write and read from a text file.

+**Thoughts:** Things are going pretty good, however I'm lacking consecutive days so it's tough to retain most things I'm learning in this class.
+However, 2018 I'm going to focus more on doing this daily and working through more Python classes.

+**Twitter Post:**  D6 Python classes more in depth and use of filters and lambda...
+Also learned the with block to write and read to a txt file.. building a rental sysem in the class i'm in...  #100DaysOfCode